Massive clean-up in Hong Kong after typhoon chaos - AFP

 Streets in the seaside village of Lei Yue Mun were covered in debris and glass as residents picked their way through.

-The city's main Victoria Park beaome an obstacle course with hundreds of trees down and many completely uprooted.
+The city's main Victoria Park had become an obstacle course with hundreds of trees down and many completely uprooted.

-Emergency teams were sawing up some of the biggest trees blocking roads and pathways in a clean-up operation that is likely to take days.
+Emergency teams were sawing apart some of the biggest trees blocking roads and pathways across the city in a clean-up operation that is likely to take days.

 In the neighbouring gambling enclave of Macau, all 42 casinos shut down for the first time in its history as the storm approached.

+As the storm moved past the enclave Sunday, streets became submerged under water gushing in from the harbour.

-On Monday morning, shopkeepers in Macau were hosing down their stores which had been caked in mud after the floodwaters receded.
+On Monday morning, shopkeepers were hosing down their stores which had been left caked in mud after the flood waters receded.

-People were attempting to dry out cupboards and electrical appliances on the streets.
+People were attempting to dry out cupboards and electrical appliances on the streets as police and volunteers helped with the clear-up.